jisaacks/GitGutter/README.md

 The diff popup appears by hovering the mouse over the gutter changes on Sublime Text 3 or can be called from command palette by `GitGutter: Show Diff Popup` or via a key binding.

-ⓘ _popups require Sublime Text 3 Build 3080+_

-ⓘ _mouse hover feature requires Sublime Text 3 Build 3116+_
+ⓘ requires Sublime Text 3 Build 3119+ and mdpopups 1.9.0+_

 ![diff_popup_screenshot](https://cloud.githubusercontent.com/assets/12573621/17908698/ccbecd24-6981-11e6-8f56-edd0faaed9ec.png)